compute-io/linear-regression/README.md

 The computed linear `model` has the following properties and methods...

-__Note__: to prevent the model's state from being corrupted, all properties return copies of internal data structures when accessed.
-Thus, rather than using the model to access properties, you are encouraged to cache references to accessed model data, as demonstrated in the examples below.
+__Note__: to prevent the model's state from being corrupted, all accessed properties return copies of internal data structures.
+Thus, rather than repeatedly accessing property values via the model interface, you are encouraged to cache references to accessed model data, as demonstrated in the examples below.

 ##### model.params